Hairline Lowering Surgery or Forehead Reduction Surgery

 What is Hairline Lowering Surgery or Forehead Reduction Surgery?

-Dr. Aharonov is one of the leading plastic surgeons in the world who is an expert in forehead reduction or hairline lowering surgery.
+Dr. Aharonov is the leading plastic surgeon in the world for forehead reduction or hairline lowering surgery.
+He pioneered and is the ONLY surgeon who performs his trademarked Forehead Reduction One Stage Technique (FROST), which lowers the hairline significantly without having to use a tissue expander.
+Dr. Aharonov's FROST procedure can lower hairlines large distances that were previously only done with a two stage procedure using a balloon type tissue expander.
 He is best known for his virtually invisible scarring which is crucial for the most optimal result with hairline lowering surgery.
-He is also the pioneer and expert in the Forehead Reduction One Stage Technique (FROST), which lowers the hairline significantly without having to use a tissue expander.
-Dr. Aharonov's FROST procedure can lower hairlines large distances that were previously only done with a two stage procedure using a balloon type tissue expander.
 There are many small details such as the angles of the incision, differences in the direction of hair growth, flexibility of the scalp and preservation of the blood supply that make this procedure challenging.
-Patients from all over the country and from abroad come to see Dr. Aharonov for hairline lowering surgery and especially his FROST procedure.
+Patients from all over the world come to see Dr. Aharonov for hairline lowering surgery and especially his FROST procedure.

 Forehead Reduction or Hairline Lowering Surgery

 Forehead reduction or hairline lowering surgery consists of excising a strip of forehead skin right in front of your current high hairline.
 This results in an incision that is slightly behind your hairline.
 Hair eventually grows back within the scar, and therefore helps minimize the appearance of the scar.
-In most of Dr. Aharonov's patients, this scar is virtually invisible after only a few weeks.
+Scar healing varies from patient to patient.
+While some patient's scars can look virtually imperceptible within a few weeks, on average it might take somewhere around 3-6 months for the scar to get to this point in most people.
 Dr. Aharonov uses the latest techniques in minimally invasive surgery and scar reduction to help your scars heal imperceptibly.
 Dr. Aharonov's technique of forehead reduction surgery has proven to be almost immediately effective, well tolerated by patients, and associated with minimal complications and minimal pain.
-Most patients can return to work as early as 2 days after their hairline lowering surgery.
+Some patients can return to work as early as 2 days after their hairline lowering surgery.

 Good candidates for forehead reduction or hairline lowering surgery include women with a high hairline or large forehead who otherwise have thick hair.
 Men with a high hairline or large forehead can also be good candidates for hairline lowering surgery if they have a thick hairline and no family history of hair loss.
 Men that have had a new hairline created with hairgrafting and want their new hairlines to be lower are also good candidates.
 Individuals with thinner hair can have great results especially if the forehead reduction is used in combination with a small amount of hair grafting.
 If you have low or heavy brows, this surgery can also help elevate your brows to a more natural and attractive position, but the hairline lowering surgery by itself does NOT affect the position of your eyebrows.